Accuity/rspec-puppet-utils/README.md

     }
   }

-  it 'should do something with add_stuff' do
+  it 'does something with add_stuff' do
     # Specific stub for this test
     add_stuff.stubbed.with(2, 3).returns(5)
     ...